coolmule0/LP/README.md

 ## Reproducing Results

 Included are a bash and a batch script to run on Linux/Windows respectively.
-The script will run the executable numerous times
+The script will run the executable numerous times.
+Currently a work in progress